What we know about white homeowner charged with shooting Ralph Yarl

 The identity of the shooter was revealed on Monday afternoon as Andrew D Lester, aged 84.

-His family broke its silence for the first time to condemn the shooting on Tuesday.
+His family broke its silence for the first time to condemn the shooting.

 Mr Lester’s grandson Daniel Ludwig told The Daily Beast that the violent encounter “never should have happened.”